JerryChen-7/ECE484-audioCodec/README.md

 # ECE484-audioCodec

 This project uses an Arduino Uno to communicate and control the DFPlayer Mini MP3 Player.

 Initializing the DFPlayer Mini will be handled by Arduino and controlling the player functions will use UART.

-The DFPlayer Mini libraries are provided by DFRobot on GitHub
+The DFPlayer Mini libraries are provided by DFRobot on GitHub <br>
 Link: https://github.com/Arduinolibrary/DFPlayer_Mini_mp3/

-The user guide and datasheet can be found on DFRobot's website
+The user guide and datasheet can be found on DFRobot's website <br>
 Link: https://wiki.dfrobot.com/DFPlayer_Mini_SKU_DFR0299

 The specific commands sent to the player are listed below: